Seagate/halon/doc/hld/replication/hld.rst

 the names of each of these roles differ in the literature, we review them here:

+**clients:**
--  **clients**: these are the processes that are asking for state changes to be made.
+    these are the processes that are asking for state changes to be made.

+**proposers:**
--  **proposers**: the processes that propose state changes on behalf of clients.
+    the processes that propose state changes on behalf of clients.
     Clients do not propose changes directly because clients do not participate in the distributed consensus algorithm.
 In fact they should be oblivious to its very existence.

+**acceptors:**
--  **acceptors**: these are the passive agents, which never make any proposals of their own but remember proposals of concurrent proposers.
+    these are the passive agents, which never make any proposals of their own but remember proposals of concurrent proposers.

+**ambassador:**
--  **ambassador**: an ambassador is a process on a client node that abstracts away the fact that there are many replicas each running one or more acceptors and/or proposers.
+    an ambassador is a process on a client node that abstracts away the fact that there are many replicas each running one or more acceptors and/or proposers.
 Any message sent to an ambassador is non-deterministically forwarded to one or more proposers.
 In this manner, to the client, the group of replicas looks like it *is* one single process, to which one can *send* messages.
 An ambassador is local to a client node.
 Each node has its own ambassador that it does not share with other nodes.

 This design maps acceptors to separate processes and proposers to replica processes.